Lokidottir/typerbole/lambdacube-overview.md

 On it's own, the simply-typed lambda calculus is alright for simple programs.
 Additionally, if a way to do recursion isn't provided in languages using the STLC then it's proven that program will terminate (strong normalisation).

-It's the simplest typesystem in the cube though, there's a limit to what it can express.
-The other axis of the lambda cube aim to make more programs able to be written in a typesafe way, using this typesystem as a base.
+It's the simplest typesystem in the cube though, there's a low limit to what it can express.
+Each axis of the lambda cube extends the kind of programs that can be written in a typesafe way.

 ## Polymorphism